izcm/nft-indexer/README.md

 }
 ```

-### Read
+### Read layer

-This layer sits between API and the repositories.
+The read layer sits between API and the repos.

-The read layer depends on the `read-commons` interfaces rather than full repos — only the read operations it needs, making the layer easier to test in isolation.
+It depends on the `read-commons` interfaces rather than full repos — only the read operations it needs, making the layer easier to test in isolation.

 Readers are injected at startup — see [Dependency injection](#dependency-injection).

-Before returning data to API, the read layer transforms it to its DTO representation.

 ```js
 // read-one.ts